BTIG Research lifts Nikola Corporation [NKLA] price estimate. Who else is bullish?

 Sponsored

-Chris Cannon, Chief Sustainability Officer, Port of Los Angeles and Alex Cherin, Board Member, Total Transportation Services, Inc. on site to discuss cleaner air/reduced pollution through innovative transportation technologies and infrastructure to positively impact port operations and adjacent communities.
+Heniff Transportation Systems, LLC has reached an agreement to initially acquire 10 Nikola Tre BEV trucks from Thompson Truck Centers, a member of the Nikola Corporation (Nasdaq: NKLA) sales and service dealer network.
+Nikola is a leading designer and manufacturer of heavy-duty commercial battery-electric vehicles (BEV), fuel-cell electric vehicles (FCEV) and energy infrastructure solutions.

-Over the last 12 months, NKLA stock dropped by -42.04%.
-The one-year Nikola Corporation stock forecast points to a potential upside of 42.78.
-The average equity rating for NKLA stock is currently 2.70, trading closer to a bullish pattern in the stock market.
+Nikola Corporation represents 400.22 million in outstanding shares, while the company has a total market value of $3.82 billion with the latest information.
+NKLA stock price has been found in the range of $9.79 to $11.50.

-The market cap for the stock reached $3.79 billion, with 400.22 million shares outstanding and 218.81 million shares in the current float.
-Compared to the average trading volume of 10.75M shares, NKLA stock reached a trading volume of 18742675 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 10.93M shares, NKLA reached a trading volume of 65281203 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for NKLA shares is $17.44 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on NKLA stock is a recommendation set at 2.70.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.